nicht/playground-templates/README.md

 ## Playground Templates
-Playground templates is the official repository of the @ nicht / playgrounds project.
+Playground templates is the official repository of the [@nicht/playground](https://github.com/nicht/playground) project.
 Here, you can find several templates for the most varied programming languages.
 Take a look at what we have to offer!

 ## Currently Supported Languagues
 We currently have the following languages available with some templates.